Top Ten Tuesday is a weekly meme created by The Broke and the Bookish and now hosted by Jana at That Artsy Reader Girl. For the rules see her blog.

 The Animals at Lockwood Manor by Jane Healey (March) – I haven’t read anything by her before.
 At the start of WW2 Hetty Cartwright, a museum curator in London in charge of the mammal collection is evacuated to Lockwood Manor, a creepy gothic house.
 When some of the animals go missing, and worse, Hetty begins to suspect someone – or something – is stalking her through the darkened corridors of the house.

-The Last Protector (James Marwood and Cat Lovett, Book 4) by Andrew Taylor – (April) this is the third book in Andrew Taylor’s series following James Marwood and Cat (Catherine) Lovett.
+The Last Protector (James Marwood and Cat Lovett, Book 4) by Andrew Taylor – (April) following James Marwood and Cat (Catherine) Lovett.
 I loved the first three, set in Restoration England.
 This one sees the return of Oliver Cromwell’s son, Richard.

 Hamnet by Maggie O’Farrell – (March) a novel inspired by Shakespeare’s son this is the story of the heartbreaking loss which inspired his play, Hamlet.
 Maggie O’Farrell is one of my favourite authors.